 HISTORYin the making

-Limassol’s Municipal Market is built by prominent architect from Corfu Greece, Zacharias Vondas.
+Limassol’s Municipal Market is built by Greek prominent architect, Zacharias Vondas.

 The market opens its gate with 70 outlets, 8 outbuildings and a coffee shop on the square.